noahpace124/JSPG/README.md

 # JSPG
-A little Javascript RPg I'm doing in my freetime to practice my javascript.
+A little Javascript RPG I'm doing in my freetime to practice my javascript.